RafaelRiber/RetroWatch/README.md

 The code is open source, licensed under the MIT License, and the harware is fully open-source.

 ## Hardware
-The board design was made in Eagle, and can be freely modified.
+The board design was made in Eagle, has been tested and works.
+It can be freely modified.
 It can also directly be ordered on OSHPark:
 <p align="center"><a href="https://oshpark.com/shared_projects/3zNSaolF"><img src="https://oshpark.com/assets/badge-5b7ec47045b78aef6eb9d83b3bac6b1920de805e9a0c227658eac6e19a045b9c.png" alt="Order from OSH Park"></img></a></p>

 ##Software